 After reading the introduction readers should be prepared to explore the user-level constructs defined in the next three parts: Part II, "Structural Constructs," Part III, "Behavioral Constructs," and Part IV, "Crosscutting Constructs."
-Systems engineers should read the Overview, Diagram Elements, and Usage Examples sections in each chapter, and explore the UML Extensions as they see fit.
-Modeling tool vendors should read all sections.
-In addition, systems engineers and vendors should read Annex B, "Sample Problem," to understand how the language is applied to an example, and the document referenced by Annex E, "Requirements Traceability," to understand how the requirements in the UML for SE RFP are satisfied by this specification.
+Systems engineers should read the Overview, Diagram Elements, and Usage Examples sub clauses in each clause, and explore the UML Extensions as they see fit.
+Modeling tool vendors should read all clauses.
+In addition, systems engineers and vendors should read Annex C, "Sample Problem," to understand how the language is applied to an example, and the document referenced by Annex F, "Requirements Traceability," to understand how the requirements in the UML for SE RFP are satisfied by this specification.

-Although the chapters are organized into logical groupings that can be read sequentially, this specification can be used for reference and may be read in a non-sequential manner.
+Although the clauses are organized into logical groupings that can be read sequentially, this specification can be used for reference and may be read in a non-sequential manner.